wyy603/marktypst/README.md

 Check original [README](README.md)

+I'm not familiar with rules of github forks, if I do something wrong please tell me.

 ## intro

 This project wants to integrate Marktext with Tinymist.
 It aims to achieve the following goals: